-Now that even Christopher Hitchens is writing about the new North Korea book by Bryan Myers, people are paying attention.
+Now that even Christopher Hitchens is writing about the new North Korea book by Brian Myers, people are paying attention.
 For once, at least, new arguments are being presented in a monograph about North Korea.
 (Would anyone seriously argue that the world needs another travel memoir about a visit to Pyongyang?)
 Myers extends upon his idea of North Korea as a state constructed out of the basic DNA of Japanese fascism rather than Stalinist communism, and lays forth evidence from domestic propaganda that constructs the Kim regime as a kind of malevolently maternal force to its people.

 As preparation for getting my hands on this new book, I turned to this Atlantic piece by Myers from 2004 to get a sense of his thinking.
 And I thought it might be useful to clear out a small bit of angst resulting from reading his work.